thoughtbot/design-sprint/3-Converge/README.md

 #### Identify Conflicts

 Throughout Diverge there should have been many conflicting ideas.
-Go through all of the ideas and figure out where there are two valid ideas that solve the same problem.
+A conflict is a place where there are two or more different approaches to solving the same problem.
+Conflicting approaches are helpful because they illuminate possible choices for your product.

 #### [Assumption / Test Table](../Exercises/assumptions.md)